captbullett65/MSCFT/README.md

 * 70% — Yes
 * 30% — No

+BIN MODEL (Bias, Information, Noise)

+Bias –
+Describe any systemic, institutional, cognitive, or structural biases that may influence the interpretation of the forecast question, its underlying data, or scenario framing.
+Address both source bias (e.g., media, academic, or policy bias) and forecaster bias (e.g., optimism/pessimism, threat inflation, anchoring on prior outcomes).

+Information –
+Assess the quality, timeliness, resolution, and credibility of the information used.
+Clearly distinguish between confirmed data, predictive model output, outdated information, unverifiable claims, or speculation.
+Note any critical gaps or overreliance on a narrow set of sources.

+Noise –
+Identify irrelevant, misleading, or low-signal data that may contaminate the forecasting logic.
+This includes information clutter, cherry-picked examples, emotionally charged narratives, or recency bias.
+Describe where noise may distort scenario weighting or probability distribution

 #### 6. Final Forecast Summary

 Write a short 3–5 sentence summary of your prediction and why you believe it’s likely.